 I have to admit that I frequently give people the benefit of the doubt long after most doubt has been removed but I also have a pretty over active imagination and this whole thing had started to make me wonder what kind of man Charles was.

 I looked a bit more and the children pop up in 1900 with Charles Jr as the head of the household.
 Charles Jr, a day labourer appears to be supporting his two sisters and two younger brothers aged 18 & 16.
 Unfortunately there is no address.
 Each child's entry states that their father's birthplace is Wisconsin and their mother's birth place is Michigan.
 Each child is also recorded as being born in Michigan.
 Seemed a bit odd and had me wondering why the Canadian connection seems to have disappeared for the family.
 I also wondered where Charles and Ellen were.
-After I spent way too many hours trying to find them between 1890 and 1900, I discovered that the 1890 census for Michigan was destroyed in a fire in 1921 and I couldn't find the family in the 1894 Michigan census.
+After I spent way too many hours trying to find them between 1890 and 1900, I discovered that the 1890 census for

 So I turned to City Directories.